-Based on the ingredient list, "Dr. Brandt - Hyaluronic Facial Cream" can work well for skin moisturization.
-The formulation is based on a combination of good humectants and emollients.
-Both are needed to increase the skin hydration level.
+Based on the ingredients included, "Dr. Brandt - Hyaluronic Facial Cream" works well for moisturizing the skin.
+As we expect from a proper moisturizer, the formula includes a combo of effective humectants and emollients.
+These are the two different types of ingredients that are essential for improving the skin hydration and supporting a healthy skin barrier.
 Betaine, glycerin, hyaluronic acid, sodium hyaluronate and trehalose in this product (humectants) attract water molecules to the upper layer of the skin (the water comes from the outside air or from the deeper layers of the skin if the air is dry).
 Butyrospermum parkii butter, helianthus annuus seed oil, ricinus communis seed oil, c10-18 triglycerides and diethylhexyl adipate in this product help decrease the water evoporation from the skin, so that it stays hydrated for longer.
 These ingredients also soften the skin and take away the feeling of tightness and dryness.

 There are quite a few common irritants in this product, including ingredients without particular skin benefits.
 We would not recommend it for sensitive skin.
 We assess the overall irritancy of this moisturizer to be medium.
 For a detailed overview of all potential irritants: click here